Health of Native Americans in the United States: Noncommunicable diseases

-In the early 21st century, Native Americans were documented as having higher rates of tobacco use than white, Asian, or black communities.
+In 2005, Native Americans had higher rates of tobacco use than white, Asian, or black communities.
 Native American men are about as likely to be moderate to heavy drinkers as white men, but about 5–15% more likely to be moderate to heavy drinkers than black or Asian men.
 Native Americans are 10% less likely to be at a healthy weight than white adults, and 30% less likely to be at a healthy weight than Asian adults.
-On a similar note, they have far greater rates of obesity, and were also less likely to engage in regular physical activity than white adults.
+On a similar note, they have far greater rates of obesity, and were less likely to engage in regular physical activity than white adults.

 Data collected by means of secondary sources, such as the US Census Bureau and the Centers for Disease Control and Prevention's National Center for Health Statistics, showed that from 1999 to 2009, Alaska Natives and Native Americans had high mortality rates from infectious diseases when compared to the mortality rate of white Americans.
 Alaska natives from the age groups 0–19 and 20–49 had death rates 4 to 5 times higher than compared to whites.
 Native Americans from the 20–49 age group in the Northern Plains were 4 to 5 times more likely to die to infectious diseases than whites.
 Native American and Alaska Natives were 13 times more likely to contract tuberculosis than whites.

-Native Americans were at least twice as likely to have unmet medical needs due to cost.
+In 2005, Native Americans were at least twice as likely to have unmet medical needs due to cost.
 They were much less likely to have seen a dentist within the last five years compared with white or Asian adults, putting them at risk for gingivitis and other oral diseases.
 Native American/ Alaska Natives face high rates of health disparity compared to other ethnic groups.

 Heart disease

 The leading cause of death of Native Americans is heart disease.
 In 2005, 2,659 Native Americans died of this cause.
 Heart disease occurs in Native American populations at a rate 20 percent greater than all other United States races.
-Additionally, the demographic of Native Americans who die from heart disease is younger than other United States races, with 36% dying of heart disease before age 65.
+The demographic of Native Americans who die from heart disease is younger than other United States races, with 36% dying of heart disease before age 65.
 The highest heart disease death rates are located primarily in South Dakota and North Dakota, Wisconsin, and Michigan.

 Heart disease among Native Americans is due not only to diabetic complications, but also to higher rates of hypertension.
 Native American populations have been documented as being more likely to have high blood pressure than other groups, such as white European Americans.
 Some studies associate the exposure to stress and trauma to an increased rate of heart disease.
 It has been documented in Native American populations that adverse childhood experiences, which are significantly more common in the Native American demographic, have a positively linear relationship with heart disease, as well an increasing influence on symptoms of heart disease.